Analysis of transactions in the GBP / USD pair

 For long positions:

-Buy pound when the quote reaches 1.2256 (green line on the chart) and take profit at the price of 1.2310 (thicker green line on the chart).
-There is a chance for a rally today, but only in the morning.
-Nevertheless, note that when buying, make sure that the MACD line is above zero, or is starting to rise from it.
-It is also possible to buy at 1.2223, but the MACD line should be in the oversold area as only by that will the market reverse to 1.2256 and 1.2310.
+Buy pound when the quote reaches 1.1965 (green line on the chart) and take profit at the price of 1.2031 (thicker green line on the chart).
+However, there is little chance for a rally today because the market is bearish.
+Nevertheless, when buying, make sure that the MACD line is above zero, or is starting to rise from it.
+It is also possible to buy at 1.1915, however, the MACD line should be in the oversold area as only by that will the market reverse to 1.1965 and 1.2031.

 For short positions:

-Sell pound when the quote reaches 1.2223 (red line on the chart) and take profit at the price of 1.2165.
-Pressure may return at any moment, especially if the statements of Bank of England Governor Andrew Bailey turns dovish.
-But note that when selling, make sure that the MACD line is below zero, or is starting to move down from it.
-Pound can also be sold at 1.2256, however, the MACD line should be in the overbought area, as only by that will the market reverse to 1.2223 and 1.2165.
+Sell pound when the quote reaches 1.1915 (red line on the chart) and take profit at the price of 1.1871.
+Pressure will return if there is no bullish activity at yearly lows and if the UK releases weak economic statistics.
+However, when selling, make sure that the MACD line is below zero or is starting to move down from it.
+Pound can also be sold at 1.1965, but the MACD line should be in the overbought area, as only by that will the market reverse to 1.1915 and 1.1871.

 What's on the chart: